DeveloperLuka/Luka.me/README.md

 A Simple C++ Autoclicker.

 # How to use
-Download the Clicker binary, Or you will have to download cryptopp and add it to the project(because github is gay and won't let me files), you will have to use VS22.
+Download the Clicker binary, Or you will have to download cryptopp and add it to the project(because github is annoying and won't let me files), you will have to use VS22.

 # Meant for Fabi.me users
 ![Home Gui](./docs/images/gui_main.png)